 Washington College Access Network

-Click here to be redirected to the Washington College Access Network.
-Chapter 4 includes information regarding paying for college and explains FAFSA/WASFA.
+Click here to be redirected to the Washington College Access Network (WCAN).
+WCAN includes information regarding paying for college and explains the FAFSA and WASFA.

 Western Interstate Commission for Higher Education (WICHE)/Western Undergraduate Exchange (WUE)